imazen/imageflow/README.md

 * Dealing with color management on a block or scan-line level.
 I haven't used littlecms yet.
 * Scaling at the jpeg block level may introduce a small amount of error on the right/bottom col/row of pixels if the image size is not a multiple of 8.
 As we only 'halve' down to 3x the target image size before resampling, this would present as a very slight weighting error.
 Using floating-point image dimensions could permit this to be solved.

+## Problems

+* If a node has two outbound edges and both try to re-use the canvas, how do we solve the problem?

 ## Operation equivalency and composition